St. Joseph County, Michigan

 I would appreciate hearing from someone who can assist us on this matter.
 Pictures for identification can be provided to expert for identification purposes.

-St. Joseph County MI plant identification about 3 years ago
+St. Joseph County MI plant identification over 3 years ago

 the ph on my soil test was high 7.8 how do i lower it?

-St. Joseph County MI almost 2 years ago
+St. Joseph County MI about 2 years ago

 Hello - We are a retired couple that started organic gardening 4 years ago when we bought our retirement home.
 It's been going great so far, but this year a local crop farmer had an equipment malfunction and pesticide spewed over almost 1 1/2 acres.
 We lost everything!!!
 In fact, every time it rains we lose more.
 This includes our entire gardens, fruit trees, even the old lilac bushes - everything!
 Even though some of the foliage is still there on some plants, no vegetables or fruits.
 The farmer came and apologized and said an insurance adjuster would be by to look at all the damage.
 About 8-9 weeks into it (this all happened around June 10th), the adjuster finally came, treated us like we were idiots, then just left.
 Two weeks later we contacted him and he basically told us that we would just have to wait on him.
 We continued to tell him the time and effort we put into the soil for the past 4 years and all we have done so we would be completely organic.
 As of last week, he offered us a measly $1,000.
 Our itemized estimate to replace everything is over $10,000.
 We just wondered if there is anything you can help us with regarding knowing what damage this has done and how we can get back on track to organic gardening?
 We believe the chemical used was "Glyphosate".
 We are completely devastated at this point.
 We need to talk to someone that has more experience with organic gardening.
 Larry has a Master Gardening certificate (and was the ornamental gardener at the City of Kalamazoo for 20 years), but we don't know how detailed this is going to be to get our food back on track.
 Larry is a heart patient and also disabled from a spinal injury, so gardening is his life, truly and we live off the produce.
 The farmer has never returned to follow up, the insurance adjuster stopped calling, and we did talk to a lawyer that is going to send a letter to the insurance company to see if that would move the process.
 It's very expensive to secure a lawyer and not sure we are going to be able to afford it.
 If you have any advice for us, we would appreciate it so much!!!
 Thank you for listening to us vent and seek your opinion and any suggestions you have for us.
 Larry & Janna Hensley Phone: (269) 467-7382

-St. Joseph County MI about 6 years ago
+St. Joseph County MI over 6 years ago

 Do earwigs eat flowering plants?
 I have tons of earwigs around my house and sometimes IN my house.
 Something is eating my marigolds and I wondered if it could be earwigs.
 I know slugs will eat them, and I have put down some slug bait, but even in pots that are up high something is eating them too.
 I know what a Japanese beetle looks like and I haven't seen any of those around. . . so suspicious of earwigs!